algolia/algoliasearch-extension-reranking/README.md

 ![Diagram](docs/seqdiag.png)

 - A user triggers a new search
-- The engine performs a search and dispatches a specified chunk of results to the reranking extension endpoint
+- The engine performs a search and sends a specified chunk of results to the reranking extension endpoint
-- The reranking service performs reranking and returns the reordered result to the engine
+- The reranking service performs the reranking and returns the reordered result list to the engine
-- The engine returns the reordered results to the user
+- The engine performs the highlighting and pagination before returning the reordered results to the user

 The reranking extension joins the existing ranking pipeline as the last step of the tie-breaking algorithm.